 Add-ons can help by automatically displaying similar content to prevent duplicate work, archiving old content, or flagging content to be revised on a schedule.

-The Atlassian marketplace has a wide variety of add-ons for Confluence intranets, and //SEIBERT/MEDIA has developed many to help stay on top of content: Duplicate Content Defender prevents redundant work, Microblogging enables fast-paced social collaboration and content sharing, Enterprise News Bundle makes corporate news attractive to employees.
+The Atlassian marketplace has a wide variety of add-ons for Confluence intranets, and //SEIBERT/MEDIA has developed many to help stay on top of content: Duplicate Content Defender prevents redundant work, Microblogging enables fast-paced social collaboration and content sharing, Enterprise News Bundle ( New name: Linchpin Enterprise News) makes corporate news attractive to employees.

 In addition to this, you can hold content-audit events with prizes, or give recognition to employees who regularly update and prune content.